-There are differences in the location and the calendar they follow as well as in how the programs are funded.
+There are differences in the location and the calendar the courses follow.
 LCCC courses taught at the high school follow the high school calendar.
 LCCC courses taught at the LCCC campus follow the semester calendar.
 (See below for funding information differences.)
 The course itself is the same and follows the same course outcomes as the LCCC campus course and meeting the same syllabus requirements.
 The textbooks are also the same.

 Are the courses taken at LCCC transferable?